 Individuals working games that are Board employees are to be submitted on the Athletic Event Payroll and Financial Report form.
 All information requested on the form needs to be completed.
 Forms should not be submitted for pay without employee ID numbers.
 Pay for board employees will be processed with the county payroll according to the payroll schedule established by the Payroll Department.

-Any individuals that work athletic events that are not Richmond County School System employees must complete a W-9 form.
-Pay cannot be processed until the W-9 is completed and returned to the Athletics Department.
+Any individuals that work athletic events that are not Richmond County School System employees must complete a W-9 form and ACH form.
+Pay cannot be processed until forms are completed and returned to the Athletics Department.